hpchud/vcc-torque/README.md

 ```
 where CID is the ID of the head node container assigned by Docker.

+Read on to find out how this image is configured, how to access it using SSH, how to use your own user accounts, etc.

 ## Configuration

+### Services

 This image is a *multi-role* image - the same Docker image provides both `headnode` and `workernode` roles in the context of a Torque cluster.
 If not specified, it will default to `workernode` role.